tungcyfeer/file-view-pager/README.md

 # file_view_pager

-A new flutter plugin project.
+A plugin flutter display drive file (doc, xlsx, pdf) and images (png, jpg) in a pager, and can download each item.

 ## Getting Started